 Ph.D.
 Student Recruitment

-Applications are accepted via the Hong Kong Ph.D.
-Fellowship Scheme and the Mainland Collaboration Joint Ph.D.
-Scheme1.
+Applications are accepted through the Hong Kong Ph.D.
+Fellowship Scheme, the Mainland Collaboration Joint Ph.D.
+Scheme1, or the Self-financing Scheme2.
 To be eligible, applicants should have:

 Strong scholarly interests in human–technology interaction, computer-mediated communication, and/or ICT adoption and use

-Both bachelor's and master's degrees from leading universities worldwide, with cumulative GPAs higher than 3.5/4.02
+Both bachelor's and master's degrees from leading universities3 worldwide, with cumulative GPAs higher than 3.5/4.04

 Solid understanding of social science research and the ability to conduct theory-driven studies

-Empirical research papers (in English) published in journals or presented at conferences3
+Empirical research papers (in English) published in journals or presented at conferences5

 Proficiency in advanced statistical analyses using AMOS, SPSS, and/or JMP